 Finally, the plan needs to be deployed.
 This involves collaboration between departments.
 For example, the business units department might develop slightly modified products, while the sales and marketing department may launch a campaign to publicize the new, more relevant products so that consumers are enticed to purchase them.

 The amount of data that organizations can collect and analyze is vast.
 CFOs can take advantage of data analytics to bridge management and operations to create a more vertically-directed and efficient business model.
+One example is to mine expense reports across the global sales teams to determine the true cost of new customer acquisition.

 We love you guys!
 Everything is going great.